CTHRU/Hitrava/README.md

 [![Buy me a coffee][shield buymeacoffee]][buymeacoffee]

 ---------
-## IMPORTANT NOTICE
+## Hitrava is Back (28-Dec-2024)

+### Background
-As of July, 2024, there are breaking changes to the Huawei export format.
+In July, 2024, there were breaking changes to the Huawei export format.
-Unfortunately, these changes also involve the raw data on which Hitrava relied to create your exported activities, to have disappeared.
+These changes involved the raw data on which Hitrava relied to create your exported activities, to have disappeared.

-This will be apparent by Hitrava returning a message that decoding and decompressing of the ZIP file failed.
-I regret to inform you that Hitrava probably will not be able to export your activities in the future.
-The program is still available for now for users who want to convert any export files in the original export format.
+### Thank you, Davide
+Thanks to community member [Davide Pacifico](https://github.com/jimiend) who took the effort to sort out the [issue](https://github.com/CTHRU/Hitrava/issues/78) with Huawei and GDPR, we can confirm that the data is back, be it packed in a different way then before.
+The latest version 6 update now supports the new format to give you your trusted Huawei Health activity converter back.

 ----------
 ## Introduction